coq/coq/doc/sphinx/proof-engine/ltac.rst

 This chapter documents the tactic language |Ltac|.

 We start by giving the syntax, and next, we present the informal semantics.
-If you want to know more regarding this language and especially about its foundations, you can refer to :cite:`Del00`.
+To learn more about the language and especially about its foundations, please refer to :cite:`Del00`.

 .. example::

-   Here are some examples of the kind of tactic macros that this language allows to write.
+   Here are some examples of simple tactic macros that the language lets you write.

    .. coqdoc::